-Students from non - English - speaking foreign countries must make a satisfactory score on the Test of English as a Foreign Language (TOEFL) given by the Educational Testing Service, or on an examination of similar nature.
+Students from non-English-speaking foreign countries must make a satisfactory score on the Test of English as a Foreign Language (TOEFL) given by the Educational Testing Service, or on an examination of similar nature.

-Graduates of accredited colleges who are not candidates for degrees may register with the permission of the Graduate Dean for courses in the College to satisfy certification requirements, acquire special training, or pursue their personal interests.
+Graduates of accredited colleges who

+are not candidates for degrees may register for courses in the College to satisfy certification requirements, acquire special training, or pursue their personal interests.
 They will be registered as unclassified students.

-In exceptional circumstances the Dean, with the advice and consent of the appropriate graduate adviser, may approve the admission of a student who fails to meet the requirements outlined above.
+In exceptional circumstances the Dean, with the advice of the appropriate Committee on Graduate Studies, may approve the admission of a student who fails to meet the requirements outlined above.